Arrow pointing up for stock market

 4. CD Laddering

 CD laddering is a savvy savings technique that allows you to keep your money liquid and accessible while taking interest rate changes into account.
 When you build a CD ladder, you’re essentially opening multiple CDs at different interest rates and with varying dates of maturity.
+This approach to using certificates of deposit for savings means you continuously have CDs that are maturing.
+You can then decide whether to take your money out or roll it into a new CD to take advantage of higher rates.

 5. No Monthly Maintenance Fees